manic-3dprint/Vorpal_Gamepad/README.md

  You should now be able to control the Robot using ScratchX.
 This will work like using ScratchX with the real Gamepad.

+## Troubleshooting
+- use connect bluetooth automatically
+- start the app before starting the robot
+- make sure the robot dial is set to RC
+- if it cannot connect, make sure the speed of the HC-05 in the robot is set to 38400

 ## Building

 This app is built with Android Studio using java and cpp for the Arduino code.